Can you eat healthy during Thanksgiving? Yes, you can — here’s how - NewsBreak

 Dauro said being restrictive and cutting yourself off from eating certain foods could make you feel deprived and result in you overeating later – instead, she suggested being intentional and mindful as you enjoy the Thanksgiving feast.

-It’s only one day, she added – not an entire week.Grandmother, stranger she accidentally invited to Thanksgiving in 2016 planning 6th holiday together
+It’s only one day, she added – not an entire week.These are the worst Thanksgiving sides: survey

 Pile up one plate of food you love and don’t go back for seconds.